 This means, of course, that you’ll need to calculate the profit you’ve made from selling your home in order to determine if you’ll owe taxes on the sale of your home.
 This calculation isn’t as simple as subtracting the price you paid from your sale price though.

 First, you’ll need to figure out the cost basis for your home.
 You’ll need to consider not only the total amount you spent to purchase the house but also how much you’ve spent on any additions or home improvements.
-So, for example, let’s say you spent $20,000 on adding an extra room.
+So, for example, let’s say your original purchase price was $200,000 and you spent $20,000 on adding an extra room.
 You’ll then add $20,000 to your cost basis.

 Next, take note of how much you sold your home for.
 You’ll then subtract any fees you paid, such as closing costs and realtor fees, from that amount.
 If you sold your home for $300,000 but paid $10,000 in fees, the total amount you earned on the sale of your home is $290,000.